Robert Sharples

-Early life and pre-war big bands
+Early life and bands

-Sharples was born in Bury, Lancashire, England, under the birth name Robert Standish.
+Sharples was born in Bury, Lancashire, England.
 He began playing piano at the age of seven and organ at eleven.
 He studied orchestration, composition and conducting with Hamilton Harty in Manchester before moving to London to enter the world of jazz, where he played in nightclubs and began writing arrangements for big band leaders such as Ambrose, Jack Harris, Roy Fox and Carroll Gibbons.
 In 1934 he joined the Freddy Platt band at the Carlton Ballroom, Rochdale along with Geoff Love; Sharples played piano, and Love played trombone.
-He also played with Teddy Foster's big band, which was formed in 1945.
+Sharples also played with Teddy Foster's big band, which was formed in 1945.

 Decca

 After the war and into the 1950s and 1960s Sharples became established as an independent arranger, conductor and musical director.
 Bob Sharples and His Music recorded many LPs for Decca Records, backing such artists as Jimmy Young, Lorrae Desmond, Tonia Bern, Kenneth McKellar and Sandie Shaw.
 Recordings for Decca under his own name included a series of themed arrangements, such as Dancing Round the World (1958), Waltz Magic (1958), America on the March (1964), and Battle Stereo (1964).
 He also worked with Lionel Bart, providing the orchestrations for the 1962 musical Blitz!.
-In 1963 he conducted the London Festival Orchestra (Decca's 'house orchestra') in a Phase 4 LP of music by Tchaikovsky, including the 1812 Overture and the Nutcracker suite.
+In 1963, Sharples conducted the London Festival Orchestra (Decca's 'house orchestra') in a Phase 4 LP of music by Tchaikovsky, including the 1812 Overture and the Nutcracker suite.